christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 ## Setting up a virtual environment
 Different projects might need to use different versions of Python.
 We will, therefore, set up "virtual environments" every time we want to run Python code, to make sure we are interfacing with the packages and installations we want.
-- Launch Anaconda (you will find Anaconda in launchpad (Mac) or your start menu (Windows)).
+- Launch Anaconda Navigator (you will find Anaconda in launchpad on Mac or your start menu on Windows).
 - Go to the "Environments" tab on the left-hand side of the screen.
-- Click "Create".
+- Click the "Create" button at the bottom of the screen.
 The dialogue seen in this figure will appear:
 ![](Images/Anaconda1.png)
 - Give the environment a name of your choosing (for example "PHYS_TUT").
-- Select the check-box for Python and select 2.7 from the dropdown.
+- Select the check-box for Python and select 2.7 from the dropdown (yes, 2.7, not 3.7, even though you downloaded the 3.7 release).
 This is the version of Python we are going to use.
 - Ensure R is unchecked.
+R is a comletely separate programming language focussed on statistics applications.
 - Hit "Create".

 You have now made your own environment.
 It may appear below your "base (root)" environment which is the global environment on your computer.